 Are LEDs good for dark skies?

-Unfortunately, no… they could be, but as they are presently being used, they are definitely not.
+Unfortunately, no… they could be, but as they are presently being used, they almost never are.
 Not even close.

 |Sky glow increase from a high-pressure sodium to LED conversion.